pi0neerpat/Walrus-Paper-Wallet-Generator/README.md

 Paper wallets are an **easy way to drive adoption** :rocket: since they introduce cryptography, while still _feeling like_ physical, fiat currency.
 These resources are designed to create and print hundreds of paper wallets on standard business cards.

+Read the Medium article on [key wallet concepts for blockchain education](https://medium.com/@pi0neerpat/walrus-paper-wallet-5c39b89c9e22).

 ## Features
 :white_check_mark: Quickly generate a **.csv**  file with the mnemonic seed, public and private keys for many wallets.:zap:

-:white_check_mark: Business-card templates  :clipboard:
+:white_check_mark: Business-card template  :clipboard:

 :white_check_mark: Auto-populate labels with mnemonic phrase using Word mail merge  :mailbox_with_mail:  :arrow_right:

 :white_check_mark: QR addresses :camera:

-:white_check_mark: Suggested directions for setting up a mobile wallet
+:white_check_mark: Directions for users

 ## Instructions